 If the evidence of fraud or larceny doesn’t exist, then the Government can easily speculate that a service member is trying to commit the offense.
 This frequently leads to innocent service members being accused of a crime they didn’t commit.

 Many service members are falsely accused of fraud or larceny because the finance or property tracking systems in place throughout the large military bureacracy are too complicated or very simply broken.
-If you are accused of fraud or larceny, contact Gapasin Law Group.
+If you are accused of fraud or larceny, contact WORSHAM & GAPASIN.
 Mr. Gapasin has successfully litigated a number of larceny and fraud cases involving service members.

 If you have been charged with larceny, or some theft offense, you need an experienced, aggressive attorney to fight on your side.
 Larceny charges are winnable offenses, but only winnable by an experienced lawyer who has handled these types of cases many times in the past.
 It is too easy for your detailed JAG counsel to see larceny charges and immediately assume you are guilty, you must have done the deed, and so you need to agree to a guilty plea.
 This happens all too frequently with an accused charged with larceny more than any other offense.